dar5hak/dar5hak.github.io/content/blog/keyboard-pen.md

 I am a gentle typist.
 My previous boss used to say that it was always an enjoyable experience to watch me typing.
 He said that the way I swiftly but silently pressed the keys, the keyboard would last centuries.

-And when you type gently, a mechanical keyboard doesn't work for you.
+And when you type gently, a mechanical keyboard doesn’t work for you.
 Chiclet is the way to go.
-The one on my Dell Vostro is so perfect that it's a reason I [still use](/blog/life-with-low-end-hardware) the seven-year-old machine as my primary device.
+The one on my Dell Vostro is so perfect that it’s a reason I [still use](/blog/life-with-low-end-hardware) the seven-year-old machine as my primary device.

 But never go too far with chiclets.
 [Apple did](https://www.thenextweb.com/plugged/2019/07/07/what-hell-apple-butterfly-keyboard-keys-design/).
 While I am by no means their fan, I need to use a MacBook Pro for work.
-And I'm glad the 2020 MacBooks got rid of that butterfly monstrosity.
+And I’m glad the 2020 MacBooks got rid of that butterfly monstrosity.